GCSE Results Day 2023: What to Expect

-With exams over, it's time to start thinking about GCSE results day.
+GCSE Results Day 2023 is Thursday 24th August for England and Wales students.
 The moment when five years of hard work is condensed into a single brown envelope.

 Collecting your GCSE results will be one of the biggest days of your life so far.
 So it's ok to be a bit nervous.

-If, like most people, you're collecting your GCSE results in person, there's a few things to remember.
+If, like most people, you're collecting your GCSE results in person, there are a few things to remember.

 Firstly, check with your school what time you need to arrive.
 The best way to find out is by checking your school's website or by giving them a call.
 Some schools do it in the mornings, others in the afternoons.

 (You’ve no doubt got your fingers crossed for an afternoon session – seeing as you probably haven’t got up before lunchtime since you left!)